Universal Aspects of Barrier Crossing Under Bias: Scaling Ansatz

 More precisely, the claim is that

-Up to subleading corrections (characterized by an exponent $\omega > 0$), the escape behaviour is controlled by a universal function $\mathbb{Y}(x, y)$ that satisfies $\mathbb{Y}(x, 0) = x + O(x^2)$.
-Further justification for this form is presented in the Supplemental Material.
+Up to subleading corrections (characterized by an exponent $\omega > 0$), the escape behaviour is controlled by a universal function $\mathbb{Y}(x, y)$ that satisfies $\mathbb{Y}(x, 0) \sim x + O(x^2)$.
 The implication of Eq.~\eqref{EQ:scaling-form} is that a plot of $(F_T/F_B)Y$ versus $f = F/F_B$ should produce data collapse regardless of the microscopic details of the simulation.

 In the context of dynamical pulling, there is another useful analysis.
-A population of particles trapped in the originating well is depleted according to $-dn/dt = k(KVt)n(t)$, a product of the instantaneous escape rate and the current population.
-The half-life of such a population is characterized by $\log 2 = \int_1^{1/2}\!dn/n = - (1/KV)\int_0^{\hat{F}}\!dF\,k(F)$.
+A population of particles trapped in the originating well is depleted according to $-dn/dt = k(KVt)n(t)$, where the right-hand side of the equality is a product of the instantaneous escape rate and the current population.
+The population's half-life is characterized by $\ln 2 = \int_1^{1/2}\!dn/n = - (1/KV)\int_0^{\hat{F}}\!dF\,k(F)$.
 Here, $\hat{F} = KV\hat{t}$ is the typical applied force that is in effect during barrier transit, and $\hat{t}$ is the median elapsed time for escape.
 It follows from Eq.~\eqref{EQ:scaling-form} that $\hat{F}$ (measured with respect to the thermal force $F_T$) must be a monotonic, universal function of $\dot{F} = KV$ (measured with respect to $k_0 F_T$, a loading rate threshold defined by the thermal processes in the potential well).
 Hence, there is an additional data collapse analysis that can be used to independently test the validity of the scaling hypothesis.

 In our numerical experiments, the external bias is applied in two ways: (i) as a time-invariant pulling force of constant strength and (ii) as a linearly time-varying force with a constant loading rate.
 In the case of constant pulling, the system is prepared in the equilibrium state of the tilted energy profile [viz.\ $\tilde{U}(x) = U(x) - Fx$] and remains in thermal equilibrium throughout the simulation.
 In the case of steady loading, the system is prepared in the equilibrium state of the unbiased profile ($F=0$ for all $t\le 0$), but as time elapses it is driven away from equilibrium ($F = KVt$ for all $t>0$) in proportion to how much $KV$ exceeds $k_0F_T$.